 Shell Beach is the country’s best-known and most beautiful beach.
 Still, this is not the most interesting aspect of this place.
-Truth is, most people come here not only to see a stunning beach, but mostly to view one of earths largest reptiles: the leatherback turtle.
+Truth is, most people come here not only to see a stunning beach but mostly to view one of earth largest reptiles: the leatherback turtle.

 Still, the one sea turtle that, naturally, is everyone’s favourite to behold on this beach is the leatherback turtle.
 These giants can weigh up to 750 kg and really are as impressive as they sound, so getting the chance to spot them is the cherry on top of every Guayana trip.

-Another interesting fact about this place is that Shell beach is also one the last remaining wild beaches not only in Guyana, but also in the word!
+Another interesting fact about this place is that Shell beach is also one of the last remaining wild beaches not only in Guyana but also in the world!
 It only has a few small Amerindian settlements here, making it possible to maintain the area’s diverse ecosystem.
 Here you can spot a variety of birds such as flamingos and parrots; manatees; and monkeys.
 In fact, this place is still so pristine and wild, that jaguars still prowl on the beach at night!

 Imagine a place with nearly one million acres where you are; surrounded by more species than you could ever count, more plants than you ever knew existed, and more fresh air than you ever imagined possible.
 Is there such a place?
 Yes.
 It is called Iwokrama Rainforest and it is one of the last four pristine tropical forests in the world.